Alaa360/NaTours/README.md

 ```

 ## Usage
-This is web-app for managing tours with its prices, rating and duration, besides the users and their reviews
+This is web-app for managing tours with their prices, ratings and durations, besides the users and their reviews on them.

 ### N.B.
  This project is still under construction